 - Fly First Class or Business Class.
 The better class seats are further apart.
 This can only be helpful when someones sneezes.
 Or think about a private jet.

-- No gloves or masks handy?
-Try not to touch anything with your hands.
+- Try not to touch anything with your hands.
 Don’t shake hands with anyone.
 Avoid opening the overhead compartment or toilet handles with your bare hands – use your sleeve or a bandana/hanky.
-If you do have to touch something, remember to wash your hands briskly, with hot water and soap, before touching your face or eating.
+If you do have to touch something, remember to wash your hands briskly, with warm water and soap, before touching your face or eating.

 - Use an alcohol-based hand sanitizer – a germicidal gel – if you cannot wash your hands.